irgordon/aperture-pro/README.md

 Enables the client portal shortcode

-🧩 Client Portal Usage
+Client Portal Usage

-Create a WordPress page and add:
+Create a WordPress page (for example: Client Portal).

-Code
+Add the shortcode to the page content:

 [aperture_pro_portal]
-Then send clients a link like:

-Code
+Generate and email links like:

 https://your-site.com/client-portal/?token=ACCESS_TOKEN_HERE

 Tokens are generated automatically when a project is created or when delivery links are sent.

-🧵 Background Jobs
+Background Jobs

 Aperture Pro includes a full job queue:

 queued → running → succeeded